mrheinen/lophiid/README.md

 # lophiid

-Lophiid is a distributed honeypot framework designed to many sensors to be controlled by a single backend.
+Lophiid is a distributed honeypot allowing many sensors to be controlled by a single backend.

 One of the ideas behind lophiid is that attacks are widespread and having multiple sensors spread over the Internet will allow multiple opportunities to